-In contrast, the tools ProVerif [4] and Tamarin [15] do handle unbounded sessions but require the restriction to so-called diff-equivalence [16], [8], which drastically limits the use of branching in security protocols, though [17] recently relaxes these restrictions a bit.
+In contrast, the tools ProVerif [4] and Tamarin [15] do handle unbounded sessions but require the restriction to socalled diff-equivalence [16], [8], which drastically limits the use of branching in security protocols.
+The recent work [17] relaxes some conditions.
 It seems thus in general that one has to choose between expressive power and unbounded sessions, and our approach is decidedly on the side of expressive power.

 We proceed as follows.
-In §II, we present the notion of $(\alpha, \beta)$ -privacy in transition systems and define the problem that our procedure decides.
+In §II, we present the notion of (α, β) -privacy in transition systems and define the problem that our procedure decides.
 In §III, we define how we symbolically represent messages sent by the intruder and how to solve constraints with the lazy intruder rules.
 In §IV, we introduce the notion of symbolic states with their semantics.
 In §V, we explain how the intruder can perform experiments and make logical deductions relevant for privacy by comparing messages in their knowledge.
 In §VI, we summarize how the different parts of the procedure are integrated.
 In §VII, we discuss the prototype tool we have developed and its application to some examples.
 In §VIII, we discuss related and future work.
 The appendix contains additional technical details and the proofs of correctness.